dockstore/dockstore-documentation/docs/advanced-topics/docker-alternatives.rst

 Cromwell
 ~~~~~~~~
-For cromwell, we can set a symbolic link to run Podman instead of docker on workflows.
+For cromwell, we can set a symbolic link to run Podman instead of Docker on workflows.
 ::

     ln -s /usr/bin/podman /usr/bin/docker

-Note that docker should not be installed when running this command.
+Note that you should not do this if you already have Docker installed on your machine.

 Rootless Docker
 ---------------